KDE/documentation-docs-kdenlive-org/effects_and_filters/subtitles.rst

 .. .. versionadded:: 24.02

-Kdenlive allows multiple subtitle files in the subtitle track (only 1 subtitle file loaded at a time).
+Kdenlive allows multiple subtitle files in the subtitle track (only one subtitle file loaded at a time).
 You can create, duplicate, and delete subtitle files and manage its components with the :ref:`subtitle-manager`.